tbogdala/rust-llama.cpp/README.md

               untested and no unit tests cover it.
 - [x] DEL:    ModelOptions::low_vram was removed since it was unused and not present in llamacpp.
 - [x] ADDED:  ModelOptions::{rope_freq_base, rope_freq_scale, n_draft} added
+- [x] DEL:    Removed all of the needless 'setters' for the options classes.
+- [x] ADDED:  PredictOptions::min_p for min_p sampling.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master' once tested well enough.